 Nomacs is an interesting cross-platform image viewer with one or two unusual features.

 The program opens much like any other image viewer.
-You can display individual files or complete folders, for instance (there's support for viewing all the main formats, including many RAW file types).
+You can display individual files or complete folders, for instance (there's support for viewing all the main formats, including animated GIFs, multi-page TIFFs and many RAW file types).
 A thumbnail browser helps you manually navigate to the images you need, or you can use the Player to create an automatic slideshow.

-There are some very basic image editing options, too: "resize", "crop", "rotate" and so on.
-Nothing even faintly surprising, but they might come in useful occasionally.
+There are some image editing options, too: "resize", "crop", "rotate", "Auto Adjust", "Unsharp Mask" and so on.
+Nothing too surprising, but they might come in useful occasionally.

 What's more unusual, though, is that multiple instances of nomacs can be connected and work together.
 If you've two copies of nomacs running on the same PC, say, you can synchronise them, so that when you pan or zoom on one instance, the second does exactly the same thing (very useful when you need to compare separate images).